 The analysis also examined the feasibility of removal or relocation or some or all of the existing bluff-top residence.
-The applicants assert that moving the homes or removing the western portions of the homes would be infeasible, since the only remaining space on the lots to build would be the 10 foot-wide area to the east between the residences and the street.
-However, the applicants assert that even if the residences could be moved somewhat further away from the bluff, or, if seaward portions of the residences were removed, it would not eliminate or delay the need for the project.
+The applicants assert that moving the homes or removing the western portions of the homes would be infeasible, since the blufftop lots are very small, approximately 50 feet from the bluff edge to the street.
+For example, if the homes were to be moved back to the 40 foot setback line from the bluff, the only remaining space on the lots to build would be the 10 foot-wide area to the east between the residences and the street.
+However, even if the residences could be moved somewhat further away from the bluff, or, if seaward portions of the residences were removed, it would not eliminate or delay the need for the project.
 As described above, once exposed, the clean sand lens erodes rapidly, undermining the upper terrace deposits, which then collapse, exposing more clean sands, and continuing the cycle.
-Therefore, moving the residences or removing seaward portions of the house would not significantly delay the need for the proposed seawall.
+Thus, according to the applicants analysis, moving the residences or removing seaward portions of the house would not significantly delay the need for the proposed project.

-The alternatives analysis supports the control of planting and irrigation on bluff top lots to prevent excess moisture from triggering collapses of bluff-top sediments.
-However, the analysis again emphasizes that the bluff collapse at the project site was due to wave action and bluff fractures, not from excess water resulting from bluff-top activities.
-Thus, instituting stricter landscaping and irrigation controls would not stabilize the bluff, and would not reduce or eliminate the need for the proposed project, but should still be instituted to reduce the potential for water-related collapses in the future.
+The alternatives analysis supports the control of irrigation on the blufftop lots to prevent excess moisture from triggering collapses of bluff-top sediments.
+However, the analysis indicates that current drainage directs runoff to the street and emphasizes that future bluff erosion will result from the collapse of the notch overhang and exposure of the clean sands, not from excess water resulting from bluff-top activities.
+Thus, instituting stricter irrigation controls would not stabilize the bluff, and would not reduce or eliminate the need for the proposed project, but should still be instituted to reduce the potential for water-related collapses in the future.